Introduction

 First observed in 2020 and advertised on various cybercriminal forums as a ‘Malware-as-a-Service’ (MaaS) threat, Redline is an information stealer mainly targeting Windows’ victim credentials and cryptocurrency wallets, as well as Browser information, FTP connections, game chat launchers, and OS information such as system hardware, processes names, time zone, IP, geolocation information, OS version, and default language.

-Lacking an out-of-the-box distribution method, recently observed Redline incidents appear to begin with the delivery of malicious document attachments sent via an indiscriminate unsolicited email (malspam) campaign, Twitter, and Instagram Direct Messaging.
+Lacking an out-of-the-box distribution method, many Redline incidents appear to begin with the delivery of malicious document attachments sent via an indiscriminate unsolicited email (malspam) campaign, Twitter, and Instagram Direct Messaging.
 Mostly targeting service or content providers individuals such as 3D artists and streamers, financial advisers, and more based mostly in North America and Europe.

 Figure 1: Redline Telegram official channel.